-Waste rock material would be emplaced in-pit as the space becomes available and will in some areas form the walls of the final voids.
-As outlined in Section 7.4.3, groundwater within the final voids is predicted to remain below pre-mining levels.
-Therefore, it is anticipated the final voids would act as a groundwater sink, capturing water associated with in-pit rejects.
+Waste rock material would be emplaced in-pit as the space becomes available and will in some areas form the walls of the residual voids.
+As outlined in Section 7.4.2, groundwater within the residual voids is predicted to remain below pre-mining levels.
+Therefore, it is anticipated the residual voids would act as a groundwater sink, capturing water associated with in-pit rejects.